Topics, R

 * Poisson brackets: If we modify the vector A and define D := A /(2m |E|)1/2, then

-@ And general relativity: Brill & Goel AJP(99)gq/97 [deriving light deflection and perihelion precession].
+@ In general relativity: Brill & Goel AJP(99)apr-gq/97 [deriving light deflection and perihelion precession].

-* Idea: A metric determined by the Hessian of the Gibbs surface; Provides a geometric description of thermodynamic systems in equilibrium.
+* Idea: A metric on the state space of a thermodynamical system, determined by the Hessian of the Gibbs surface; It provides a geometric description of thermodynamic systems in equilibrium, and is conformally related to the Weinhold metric.

 Rutherford Scattering